Gutenberg-Labo/Otomanopee/README.md

 	* Changed the license to M+ FONTS License at the creator's discretion on 2009-Aug-21.
 * 2018-Jan-20, **GL-Otomanopee Ver.
 2.018**
 	* Distribution resumed with added Katakana and some punctuation glyphs
-	* Added proportional vertical glyphs to all Hiragana, Katakana and fullwidth / Japanese punctuation.
+	* Added proportional vertical glyphs to all Hiragana, Katakana and Japanese punctuation.
 	* Added horizontal pair kerning settings.
 * 2020-Jan-xx, **Otomanopee (Google Fonts version) Ver.
 3.0**
 	* Distributed under SIL Open Font License as derivative font of GL-Otomanopee.
-	* Added basic Latin alphabet, numerals, 240 Kanji and GF Latin Core Glyph Set.
+	* Added basic Latin alphabet, numerals, 240 Kanji, more Japanese punctuation and GF Latin Core Glyph Set.
+	* Added rotate glyphs to all Latin alphabet, Numerals, Punctuation and Halfwidth Katakana to support vrt2 feature.
 	* Revised some glyphs assigned to the wrong character code and rearranged them.
+	* Revised horizontal pair kerning settings drastically.
 	* Adjusted the outlines of each glyph.

 <br/>